hcgraf/zsh-ubuntu/readme.md

+Extracted from oh-my-zsh, this is the original readme

 This plugin was created because the aliases in the debian plugin are inconsistent and hard to remember.
 Also this apt-priority detection that switched between apt-get and aptitude was dropped to keep it simpler.
 This plugin uses apt-get for everything but a few things that are only possible with aptitude I guess.
 Ubuntu does not have aptitude installed by default.

 acs = Apt-Cache Search